How To Start a T-Shirt Business: A Step by Step Guide

 - Engaging content that people will like to interact with.

-- A channel for a two way communication so be ready to communicate with your fans.
+- A channel for two-way communication so is ready to communicate with your fans.

 Now let’s move on and learn about the Facebook Advertising Powers

 The simplest way to get your post seen by more people is by boosting your posts.

 When boosting a Facebook post you get to choose who you want to show the ad to (choosing your Audience).
 Your options are:

 - People you choose through targeting Audience: This is where you should start.
 You can choose a post’s audience by:

 - Interests (Pages they like, topics they follow)

 - People who already like your page Audience